acidburn0zzz/nolith-release-tools/doc/rake-tasks.md

 - Its description is the regression issue template
 - It is assigned to the authenticated user
 - It is assigned to the release's milestone
-- It is labeled "regression"
+- It is labeled "Release"

 ### Examples